benjamarle/dactyl-manuform/README.md

 - Removable controller board / TRRS jack holder as a separate part.
 This holder is then friction fit into a cutout on the back wall of the case.
 Designed for common TRRS breakout boards.
 - Models for both pro-micro and elite-c holders in the [things/](things/) directory.

+## Changes in this fork (Benjamin Marlé)
+- Addition of an OLED screen on each side
+- The cable connecting the two side is now a home made cable with aviation plugs
+- Reset button
+- Removable module for the USB connector

 ## Generate OpenSCAD and STL models

 * Run `lein generate` or `lein auto generate`